[add_header_redefinition] Redefining response headers with add_header

 headers = x-frame-options,content-security-policy

 Recent NGINX versions added add_header_inherit to adjust how add_header inherits across levels.
-If you have it available (nginx 1.29.3+), enabling inheritance with add_header_inherit on; prevents nested add_header blocks from wiping out headers defined at higher levels.
+If you have it available (nginx 1.29.3+), using add_header_inherit merge; prevents nested add_header blocks from wiping out headers defined at higher levels by merging inherited headers with headers defined at the current level.
 See the documentation.

 How severity is determined